Tag: weight loss surgery

 • An uncomfortable feeling of fullness (even after small portions)

-So what can you do at home if you want to try and treat this condition?
-The first thing that you need to do is try and change what and how you eat.
+So, what can you do at home to try and treat this condition?
+The first thing that you need to do is try to change what you eat and how you eat.
 Some diet changes include:

 • Avoid liquids until at least 30 minutes after a meal